bhisaac/5eFP/5eFP-SRD-V0.1.md

 Certain	monasteries	use	specialized	forms	of	the monk	weapons.
 For	example,	you	might	use	a	club that	is	two	lengths	of	wood	connected	by	a	short chain	(called	a	nunchaku)	or	a	sickle	with	a	shorter, straighter	blade	(called	a	kama).
 Whatever	name	you use	for	a	monk	weapon,	you	can	use	the	game	statistics	provided	for	the	weapon.

+## Paladin
+### Class Features
+As	a	paladin,	you	gain	the	following	class	features.

+### Health
+**MAX Wounds:** 5 + CON

+### Proficiencies
+**Armor:** All armor, shields

+**Weapons:** Simple	weapons,	martial	weapons

+**Tools:** None

+**Saving Throws:** Wisdom,	Charisma

+**Skills:** Choose one from Insight, Medicine, Performance

+### Equipment
+You	start	with	the	following	equipment,	in	addition	to	the	equipment	granted	by	your	background:

+- (a)	a	martial	weapon	and	a	shield	or	(b)	two martial	weapons
+- (a)	five	javelins	or	(b)	any	simple	melee	weapon
+- (a)	a	priest’s	pack	or	(b)	an	explorer’s	pack
+- Chain	mail	and	a	holy	symbol

+### Divine Sense
+The	presence	of	strong	evil	registers	on	your	senses like	a	noxious	odor,	and	powerful	good	rings	like heavenly	music	in	your	ears.
+As	an	action,	you	can open	your awareness	to	detect	such	forces.
+Until	the end	of	your	next	turn,	you	know	the	location	of	any celestial,	fiend,	or	undead	within	60	feet	of	you	that is	not	behind	total	cover.
+You	know	the	type	(celestial,	fiend,	or	undead)	of	any	being	whose	presence	you	sense,	but	not	its	identity	(the	vampire	Count	Strahd	von	Zarovich,	for	instance).
+Within	the same	radius,	you	also	detect	the	presence	of	any	place	or	object	that	has	been	consecrated	or	desecrated,	as	with	the	hallow spell.

+You	can	use	this	feature	a	number	of	times	equal to	1	+	CHA.
+You	regain	all	expended	uses whenever you return to HQ.

+### Lay on Hands
+Your	blessed	touch	can	heal	wounds.
+You	have	a pool	of	healing	power	that	replenishes	when you return to HQ.
+With	that	pool,	you	can	heal	a total	number	of	wounds equal	to	your	paladin	level	×	5.

+As	an	action,	you	can touch a wounded creature and	choose to expend 1 or more points from your healing pool, up to the maximum amount remaining in your pool.
+Each point heals one of the creature's wounds.

+Alternatively,	you	can	expend	5	points	from your	pool	of	healing	to	cure	the	target	of	one	disease or	neutralize	one	poison	affecting	it.
+You	can	cure multiple diseases	and	neutralize	multiple	poisons with	a	single	use	of	Lay	on	Hands,	expending	points	separately	for	each	one.

+This	feature	has	no	effect	on	undead	and constructs.

+# Ranger
+## Class Features
+As	a	ranger,	you	gain	the	following	class	features.

 ---
 # Beyond 1st Level

-As characters explore the world map and go on adventures, they encounter challenges granting experience, represented by gaining Coin.
+As characters explore the world map and go on adventures, they encounter challenges granting experience, represented by Coins.
+See "Coins."

 Characters advance whenever all world map tiles contained in the level 1 area are explored.
 Level 1 map tiles are adjacent to the QH map tile.
 This advancement is called gaining a level.

 When characters advance to the next level, their MAX wounds increases by +1.
 You also gain access to the next level’s species, background, and class upgrades.
 You may purchase upgrades if you have enough Coin to do so.
 Once a Coin is spent, it is lost.
-See "Coins."
 Some upgrades allow you to increase an ability score by +1.
 You can't increase an ability score above +5 using this method. ~~In addition, every character's proficiency bonus increases by +1.~~

 ---
 # Backgrounds